nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 ## Missing `secret`

-NextAuth.js has generated a secret for convenienve, when the user did not define one.
+NextAuth.js used to generate a secret for convenience, when the user did not define one.
 This might have been useful in development, but can be a concern in production.
 We have always been clear about that in the docs, but from now on, if you forget to define a `secret` property in production, we will show the user an error page.
 Read more about this option [here](https://next-auth.js.org/configuration/options#secret)

 Introduced in https://github.com/nextauthjs/next-auth/issues/3143